Last Holiday (2006 film): Plot

-When Kragen bribes Ms. Gunther to dig up information about Georgia's background, she goes through her hotel suite and finds a letter Georgia has written providing instructions for the disposal of her remains after her death.
-Moved by the letter and realizing Georgia's self-confidence and sunny optimism have touched everyone who has met her since her arrival, Ms. Gunther confesses to Georgia she snooped through her belongings and found the letter, urging her to return home and spend her last days with those she loves.
+When Kragen bribes Ms. Gunther to dig up information about Georgia's background, she goes through her hotel suite.
+She finds a letter Georgia has written providing instructions for the disposal of her remains after her death.
+Moved by the letter and realizing the reasons behind Georgia's behavior, Ms. Gunther confesses to Georgia she snooped through her belongings and found the letter.
+She urges Georgia to return home and spend her last days with those she loves.

 Taking Ms. Gunther's advice, Georgia heads for the airport but discovers an avalanche has blocked the road.
 Unbeknownst to her, Sean, having learned of Georgia's diagnosis and ready to acknowledge his long-standing feelings for her, has flown to Europe and is in a taxi on the other side of the snowdrift, blocked from reaching her at the hotel.

 Georgia returns to the hotel, and Sean leaves his taxi to hike across the snow on foot.
-Chef Didier invites Georgia to assist him in the hotel's kitchen that night preparing an extravagant New Year's Eve feast and thanks her publicly at the party.
+Chef Didier invites her to assist him in the hotel's kitchen that night preparing an extravagant New Year's Eve feast and thanks her publicly at the party.
 Later, seated at dinner and incensed by the accolades and affection Georgia has received, Kragen tries to humiliate her to his companions by exposing her as a saleswoman in one of his stores, but Georgia confirms this and reveals her terminal illness.

 Kragen's companions, disgusted by his insensitivity, embrace her and abandon him.
 Dejected and embarrassed, Kragen goes to an upper floor of the hotel and sits on the ledge, contemplating suicide.
 Georgia tries to dissuade this, suggesting if he were nicer and less driven by greed, he would be a happier person.

 Sean arrives at the hotel just in time and joins Georgia on the ledge, confessing his affection for her and admitting he'd seen her scrapbook.
-In the lobby, Ms. Gunther finds a fax for Georgia stating she was misdiagnosed by a faulty CT scanner and does not have Lampington's disease.
+In the lobby, Ms. Gunther finds a fax for Georgia stating she was misdiagnosed due to a faulty CT scanner and does not have Lampington's disease.
 Ms. Gunther rushes up to the ledge to announce the good news.

-Georgia and Sean return to New Orleans as a couple where they open a restaurant, Georgia's Joint, which is visited by Chef Didier and Emeril Lagasse.
+Georgia and Sean return to New Orleans as a couple where they open a restaurant with her casino winnings, Georgia's Joint, which is visited by Chef Didier and Emeril Lagasse.